MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/04-OpenAI-NL-SQL.md

 [!INCLUDE [Note-Open-Files-VS-Code](./tip-open-files-vs-code.md)]

+> [!NOTE]
+> The goal of this exercise is to show what's possible with NLP to SQL functionality and how to get started using it.
+It's important to discuss if NLP to SQL is appropriate for your organization before proceeding with any implementation.
+It's also **imperative to plan for proper database security measures** to prevent unauthorized access and protect sensitive data.

-1. Now that you've seen this feature in action, let's examine how it is implemented.
+1. Now that you've seen the natural language to SQL feature in action, let's examine how it is implemented.

 1. Open the *server/apiRoutes.ts* file and locate the `generatesql` route.
 This API route is called by the client-side application running in the browser and used to generate SQL from a natural language query.
 Once the SQL query is retrieved, it's used to query the database and return results.

-1. Notice the following functionality in the function:
+1. Notice the following functionality in the `generatesql` route:

-    - It accepts a user query parameter which is used in the GPT prompt.
+    - It retrieves the user query value from `req.body.query` and assigns it to a variable named `userQuery`.
+This value will be used in the GPT prompt.
     - It calls a `getSQL()` function to convert natural language to SQL.
     - It passes the generated SQL to a function named `queryDb` that executes the SQL query and returns results from the database.